 However, to make it as easy as possible for owners, all dogs in our board and train program are taught, and go home with the ecollar and prong collar.
 During go-home sessions we teach YOU the mechanics of these tools so you're comfortable and can upkeep training at home.

 Tools we use include slip leads, long lines, verbal and physical praise, their daily food and treats, Prong collars, e-collars (electronic collars), clickers, toys, "bonkers" (rolled up towel), crates, bark collars, treadmill, pet convincer (compressed air for interrupting behavior), as well as my own dogs and cats and Brandon's personal dogs, and cat.

 Where will my dog be staying?

 We do not run a boarding facility so we provide board and trains out of our homes.
 Dogs who stay with us join us at our facility and often become part of the training with our clients!
-Based on individual personalities and needs of each dog, your dog will board in my home or with trainer Katy on her property.
+Based on individual personalities and needs of each dog, your dog will board in my home or with trainer Brandon in his home.
 Once we receive your contact form we will be in contact to discuss the best option for your dog.

 Do I have to make an appointment?
 Can I have a tour?

 Our facility is reserved for clients attending private lessons, group classes, and for drop off/pick up of board and train dogs.
 For this reason and due to boarding being done out of our homes, we do not provide tours nor accept walk-ins, this is to ensure the safety of everyone and to prevent disruptions during class.